ingridevv/fylo-frontend/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

-## Overview

-### The challenge
+### 🎯 The challenge

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- ✅ View a responsive layout on mobile and desktop

-- See hover states for all interactive elements on the page
+- ✅ Interact with intuitive hover states and feedback elements

+- ✅ Engage with a clear and modern UI built for user trust

 ### Screenshot